pterafier/MultiplayerNotes/my-docs/docs/ProjectNotes.md

 ```

 ---
+## Sessions

+Sessions are used by Steam/Unreal to connect players.
+Steam creates sessions for us, which takes time since data has to travel across the internet, so the `IOnlineSessionInterface` has delegates we can create and bind callbacks to that provide information to us when Steam sends data back to Unreal.

+---
 ## Creating a Session
-Steam creates sessions for us, which takes time since data has to travel across the internet, so the `IOnlineSessionInterface` has delegates we can create and bind callbacks to that provide information to us when Steam sends data back to Unreal.

 First, we need a function we can call that will handle creating a session for us: